sujith789/Hierarchical-Clustering/README.md

 •	Create a new cluster map.
 •	Repeat the following steps, N- V times
 •	Choose the minimum value from the distance matrix.
 Let the minimum value be in row ‘i’ and column’j’.
 •	Check any other values in the cluster map have same value as ‘i’.
-If so update all those values including ‘i’ and put in the new cluster
+If so update all those values including ‘i’ and put in the new cluster.
 •	Do the same thing for column ‘j’ as well.
 •	This means that all the values in new cluster which have same values as ‘i’ or ‘j’, together with ‘i’ as well as ‘j’ goes to the same cluster.
 •	After we have done the above steps for N-V times, the resultant new cluster will contains only that many clusters.